vercel/examples/edge-middleware/feature-flag-split/README.md

 cp .env.example .env.local
 ```

-Then open `.env.local` and set the environment variables to match the ones in your Split dashboard.
-Your keys should be available under Workspace settings - API Keys, in the admin settings of your organization.
+Then open `.env.local` and set the required environment variables:

+- `SPLIT_SDK_KEY` should be available under Workspace settings - API Keys, in the Admin settings of your Split organization.
+- `SPLIT_EDGE_CONFIG_ITEM_KEY` must match the name of the Edge Config item key you set during the Split's Vercel integration setup.
+- `EDGE_CONFIG` is the connection string URL to access the Edge Config instance of your project.
+See [_Using a connection string_](https://vercel.com/docs/storage/edge-config/using-edge-config#using-a-connection-string) for more information.

 Next, run Next.js in development mode: